scimad/scimad.github.io/_posts/2019-06-05-starting-opengl.markdown

 Now in terminal run the following command to compile and test if the OpenGL is properly installed and working.

 {% highlight bash%}
-$  g++ test.c -lGL -lGLEW -lglut
+$  g++ test.cpp -lGL -lGLEW -lglut
 $ ./a.out
 {% endhighlight%}
 If everything works fine, you will see the following output in the screen (the exact version might be different).

 `OpenGL version supported by this platform :3.1 Mesa 18.2.8`

 Once the execution of the OpenGL program is verified, we move onto another example using OpenGL.
 I have used the example from the official opengl.org archive.
-This post is for educational purpose and no infringement of thier copyright is intended.
-I have included thier copyright statement in the program.
+This post is for educational purpose and no infringement of their copyright is intended.
+I have included their copyright statement in the program.
 This and other examples are found [here][opengl-examples].
 Here's the C code.

 {% highlight c++%}
 {% include attachments/opengl-basic.cpp %}